Shilajit (sheela-jeet) is a dark brown mineral substance classified as an adaptogen for its deeply nourishing and energizing effects on the body.

 Asphaltum punjabianum is created over a very long period of time from microbial biodegraded plant-life that has been pressurized by rock.
-When the rocks heat up the dark mineral pitch exudes from the cracks and is scraped, collected, purified and usually made into a powdered extract rather than left in whole resinous clusters.
+When the rocks heat up the dark mineral pitch exudes from the cracks and is scraped, collected, purified and prepared as a powder or dark resin-like material.

-Shilajit was thought to have been initially used by small Himalayan villages as there are many local stories about its origins coming from these areas.
+Shilajit was thought to have been initially used by people of the Himalayas as there are many legends about its use coming from these locations.

 The mineral content in shilajit is primarily found in two plant-based constituents called humic and fulvic acids.
 These two ingredients are naturally present in soil that has not been over depleted of nutrients due to topsoil over-cultivation.

-Today we have much less mineral content in mass produced foods than we did 50 years ago due to other factors besides poor farming practices.
-Now, environmental pollutants as well as things like acidic rain are making it harder to replenish our plant based foods, and livestock who eat them, with the minerals we need for our health and well-being.
+Today we have much less mineral content in mass-produced foods than we did 50 years ago due to other factors besides poor farming practices.
+Now, environmental pollutants as well as things like acidic rain are making it harder to replenish our foods (and livestock who eat them) with the minerals we need for our health and well-being.

 We therefore recommend adding in some kind of high quality mineral supplementation to the diet on a regular basis and shilajit can be one of those options.

 Shilajit contains substantial quantities of humic substances.
 These are the principal components found in soil (humus) and are made from the decomposition of organic matter, such as lignin.
 Fulvic acid is a natural electrolyte extracted from humic minerals.